Haripriya2801/white.matrix/README.md

 # Grievance-Portal
-A protal where users can file complaints and get real time updates via registered email.
+A protal where users can file complaints

 Major features:
-1. Sendgrid
-2. JWT Authentication
+1. JWT Authentication
-3. Password hashing
+2. Password hashing

-This project is best to show in your college as project.

 # Frontend
 - Setup react on your system